 What is Information Architecture?

 Information architecture is the arrangement and sequence of data in digital space.
-The definition is elaborated with the example that when UX/UI designers design site maps, they also arrange all the pages of the app and individual screens.
-So that the audience can easily go through them and obtain the information they need without any hurdles.
+The definition is elaborated with the example that when UX/UI designers design site maps, they also arrange all the app pages and individual screens so that the audience can quickly go through them and obtain the information they need without any hurdles.

 Easy navigation is possible only with a flow and consistency in all the web pages so that the users can navigate easily through screens.
 This arrangement of information is Information Architecture.